RajeevBaniya/dairy-management-system/README.md

-dairy-management-system
+DAIRY PRODUCTS WEBSITE

-A comprehensive dairy management system.
+A comprehensive dairy management system

 ## Technologies Used
 - React for the frontend.